Example 1:

 <%@ Page Language=”C#” AutoEventWireup=”true”CodeFile=”Default.aspx.cs” Inherits=”Dalegate_Default” %>

-<%Register Src=”WebUserControl.ascx” TagName=”WebUserControl”TagPrefix=”uc1″ %>
+<%@ Register Src=”WebUserControl.ascx” TagName=”WebUserControl”TagPrefix=”uc1″ %>

 <!DOCTYPE html PUBLIC “-//W3C//DTD XHTML 1.0 Transitional//EN”“http://www.w3.org/TR/xhtml1/DTD/xhtml1-transitional.dtd”>